 There is little doubt that the woman’s age at the time of treatment is one of the most significant and predictable factors for success with ART.
 As age increases, a significant decline in pregnancy rates is seen.
 More than likely, this is a direct consequence of a decline in oocyte (egg) quality as the ovaries age.
 It should be noted that younger women may also be found to have diminished egg quality – so called diminished ovarian reserve – and that this will impact her chance of success with ART as well as her expected time frame to achieve a pregnancy independent of the reason for which ART has been recommended.

 Embryo quality is yet another factor which may influence pregnancy rate.
 As a general rule, the better the quality of the embryos replaced, the higher the chance that at least one will implant in the uterus.
 Embryo quality at GENESIS is assessed at different stages of IVF using the visual inspection of the embryos at either the cleavage stage or the blastocyst stage.
-The criteria used to assess embryo quality are usually based on the cell morphology, or appearance, which in the cleavage stage (usually 3 days from egg retrieval) will include cell (blastomere) number, size, shape and degree of fragmentation.
+Most commonly, the criteria used to assess embryo quality are based on the cell morphology, or appearance, which in the cleavage stage (usually 3 days from egg retrieval) will include cell (blastomere) number, size, shape and degree of fragmentation.
 At the blastocyst stage (usually 5 days from egg retrieval) the level of expansion of the embryo as well as the appearance of different components, the inner cell mass (the precursor of the fetus) and the trophectoderm (precursor of the placenta and membranes.)
 A different and sometimes more accurate way of assessing embryo quality is by genetic testing (preimplantation genetic screening).